IamNator/naijahacks2019-Salus/README.md

 # Proposed Solution

-A system of connected devices that alerts concerned persons when a victim is danger, it also predicts and shows users possible danger zone at different geographical locations and time of the day.
+A system of connected devices that alerts concerned persons when a victim in danger, it also predicts and shows users possible danger zone at different geographical locations and time of the day.

 # Proposed Stack